-Learn more about the impact WIC has on its participants, common broad nutritional risks, breastfeeding rates and more with these reports and interactive graphs.
+Learn more about the impact WIC has on its participants, common broad nutritional risks, breastfeeding rates and more with these reports.
+Check out Data and Research for a more in depth collection of USDA studies and reports, where you can search by topic, program, and other filters.

 - Consistent 4-year participation in WIC was associated with better diet quality.